 The Memorandum of Understanding (MOU) is intended to help coordinate EPA Region 6 and 7's investigation and remediation of the watershed areas in the Tri-State Mining District, which includes parts of Ottawa County in Oklahoma, Cherokee County in Kansas, and Jasper and Newton counties in Missouri.
 EPA Regions 6 and 7 will use the MOU to avoid duplicating efforts, combine resources, and realize economies of scale and execute appropriate Superfund decision documents consistent with their delegated authority.
 The draft MOU was released for stakeholder review and comment in December 2018.
-The final MOU is anticipated to be issued in 2019.
+The final MOU was signed in April 2019.